-It’s easy to distinguish this from the other buildings due to its two lateral exhaust towers that give a weird futuristic look to the building.
-The towers are 15 meters tall and have rims on top that make it look like there was something even taller above it.
-Or, maybe, this was just my impressions.
+It’s easy to distinguish this from the other buildings due to its two lateral exhaust towers that give the building a weird futuristic look.
+The towers are 15 meters tall and have rims on top that make it look like there is something even taller above it.
+Or, maybe, this was just my impression.

-When I arrived at the Aerodynamic Park in Berlin-Adlershof by bike, the first thing I saw was the silver curves of the Big Wind Tunnel, a tubular system that measures between 8 and 12 meters in diameter.
-This was, also, built between 1932 and 1934 as a part of the German Research Institute of Aviation.
+When I arrived at the Aerodynamic Park in Berlin-Adlershof by bike, I first saw the silver curves of the Big Wind Tunnel.
+This tubular system measures between 8 and 12 meters in diameter.
+It was also built between 1932 and 1934 as a part of the German Research Institute of Aviation.

 The Big Wind Tunnel was used for aerodynamic investigations in air streams with air being flown in a measuring room to aircraft parts, so it was possible to measure their air resistance behavior.
 Today, the unusual architecture of the building makes it useful for science fiction movies.
 It was included in the film Æon Flux in 2005 and in Hanna, that used the Spree Park as well, back in 2011.

 In the Heart of Innovation: The Aerodynamic Park’s Time-Tested Structures in Berlin-Adlershof